 The research focus of Chiara Ambrogio’s lab is to characterize in vitro and in vivo the “KRAS signalosome”, defined as the functional protein complex engaging KRAS and related effectors, modulators and adaptors at the cell membrane.
 In terms of translational impact, the understanding of detailed mechanisms regulating the formation of the KRAS signalosome at the membrane is fundamental to discover new therapeutic strategies for KRAS-mutant cancer.

-Other on-going projects in the lab deal with epigenetics&tumor initiating cells, in vivo studies to understand the relevance of RAF kinases localization in cancer cells, therapeutic vulnerabilities of specific KRAS isoforms and PROTAC approaches to degrade KRAS.
+Other on-going projects in the lab deal with mechanisms of resistance to G12C inhibitors, epigenetics&tumor initiating cells, in vivo studies to understand the relevance of RAF kinases localization in cancer cells, therapeutic vulnerabilities of specific KRAS isoforms and PROTAC approaches to degrade KRAS.

 Looking for the causal relationship between epigenetics and tumor-initiating events